alimate/alimate.github.io/_posts/2016-12-30-least-significant-bits-of-java-9.md

         .thenAccept(showTheRecommendationsToUser);
 {% endhighlight %}

-Java 9 also will be shipped with some enhancements to the `CompletableFuture` API, which was introduced in Java 8.
+Java 9 also will be shipped with some other enhancements to the `CompletableFuture` API, which was introduced in Java 8.
 There was a `completedFuture` static factory method in Java 8 to create a new `CompletableFuture` that is already completed with the given value.
 If you want to create an already failed `CompletableFuture`, you can use the new `failedFuture` static factory method:
 {% highlight java %}
 CompletableFuture.failedFuture(new IllegalArgumentException());
 {% endhighlight %}